New look, new rules for high school field hockey this season

-FOXBORO — The field hockey season will begin for area high school teams next week and it will be unlike any other.
+The field hockey season has started for area high school teams and it will be unlike any other.

 Four players have been taken off of the field, reducing competition to 7-on-7, including a goalkeeper.
 In addition, the most coveted of scoring opportunities in the penalty corner, which allows attacking teams to have a decisive man-power advantage in the offensive zone, will be no longer.